Shengqi Zhang

 Background Information

 Shengqi Zhang is an assistant professor in the Eastern Institute of Technology, Ningbo, China.
 He obtained his B.Sc. and Ph.D. degree from Peking University (Supervisor: Shiyi Chen).
 He works on fluid mechanics and his research interests include turbulence, heat & mass transfer, multiphase flows, and AI-empowered scientific computing.
 He mainly focuses on exploring/explaining complex and multi-scale physics of fluids, with theoretical analysis and numerical simulations.
 Related applications can be found in aeronautics/astronautics, mechanical engineering, environmental engineering, and geophysics.
-He published 7 first-authored articles in Journal of Fluid Mechanics since 2019 and received honors including Excellent PhD Dissertation of Beijing and Outstanding Graduate from Peking University.
-He is the Principal Investigator of an NSFC Young Scientists Fund and a Ningbo Key Development Project.
+He published 7 first-authored articles in Journal of Fluid Mechanics since 2019 and received honors including Young Innovative Talent of Zhejiang Province, Young Innovative Talent of Ningbo, and Excellent PhD Dissertation of Beijing.
+He is the Principal Investigator of an NSFC Young Scientists Fund, a subproject of National Science and Technology Major Project, and a Ningbo Key Development Project.

 Click here to download the attachment.